Policies & Services

-- Archives and Special Collections acquires materials through donation, loan, and purchase.
+- Archives & Special Collections acquires materials through internal transfer, external donation, and purchase.
 Donation of

 appraisal, arrangement, exhibition, or preservation of the collections.

-The policy of Archives and Special Collections is to make materials available to researchers on equal terms,
+The policy of Archives & Special Collections is to make materials available to researchers on equal terms,

 - 1. Faculty/Staff

-- College faculty and staff, as well as visiting scholars, are welcome to use Archives and Special Collections
+- College faculty and staff, as well as visiting scholars, are welcome to use Archives & Special Collections

 with proper registration.